Complaints and Compliments

 So that we can deal with your complaint as quickly as possible, you may find it helpful to note the following information before completing the Online complaints form.

-2. We define a complaint as "an expression of dissatisfaction with the Council, its service or its staff"
+We define a complaint as "an expression of dissatisfaction with the Council, its service or its staff".

-4. Firstly, you should take the problem up with the department that provides the service.
+- 1. If possible, you should take the problem up with the team that provides the service.
 Please click here for our A - Z of services.

 d) Come into Ebley Mill where we can talk to you personally.
 You may wish to make an appointment to ensure that you can talk to the best person able to assist you, alternatively a member of our Customer Services team will be available for you to speak to, to contact customer services please ring 01453 766321.

-8. Normally a complaint at this level will be passed to the respective Strategic Head for investigation and reply.
-Complaints relating to Strategic Head's will be investigated and replied to by the Chief Executive.
+- 6. Normally a complaint at this level will be passed to the respective senior manager for investigation.

-The Local Government Ombudsman's annual report on complaints received against Stroud District Council along with the letter containing the Ombudsman's reflections on these, are available to download below:
+- 9. The Local Government Ombudsman's annual report on complaints received against Stroud District Council along with the letter containing the Ombudsman's reflections on these, are available to download: Ombudsman Annual Letter - PDF